 1. The ABC game

-Assuming your passengers know their alphabet the ABC game is a classic game to play in the car that’s sure to keep them occupied.
+Assuming your passengers know their alphabet the ABC game is a classic game to play in the car and is a great way to keep them occupied.

-We play this game in the car as a competition and only count letters on signs, but there are literally a bazillion variations your family can choose from.
+We play this game in the car as a competition and only count letters of the alphabet on billboards, store, and road signs, but there are literally a bazillion variations your family can choose from.